-English Heritage (now Historic England) together with Heritage Works produced a study on the Economics of Historic Mill Regeneration Projects in Pennine Lancashire.
-It provides an analysis of typical construction defects, repair requirements and considers re-use options.
-A further report on the Conservation and Re-use of North Light Weaving Sheds in Pennine Lancashire has been prepared by Design and Heritage Pennine Lancashire, Historic England and others.
-The information contained in both these reports may also be of relevance in other areas where similar structures are found.
+A report on the Conservation and Re-use of North Light Weaving Sheds in Pennine Lancashire has been prepared by Design and Heritage Pennine Lancashire, Historic England and others.
+The information contained in this report may also be of relevance in other areas where similar structures are found.

 Finding temporary uses for a building

 Where it is difficult to find a permanent solution for an industrial building due to current market conditions it may be necessary to consider temporary uses and/or mothballing.